cjtrowbridge/FeedLocalizer/README.md

 # FeedLocalizer
-This service automatically fetches rss feeds and creates a local archive of their contents.
+This service automatically fetches RSS feeds and creates a local archive of their content, accessible via a JSON API.
+Edit Add topics